Publications

 Published in: Occupational Medicine, September 2024

 Health issues caused and/or exacerbated by work are common in patients seeking primary health care.
 Yet, primary care providers generally receive little or no training in the assessment and management of occupational injuries and illnesses.
-Out aim was to conduct a pilot project to develop, implement and evaluate a programme to teach occupational and environmental medicine to primary healthcare providers.
+Our aim was to conduct a pilot project to develop, implement and evaluate a programme to teach occupational and environmental medicine to primary healthcare providers.
 We followed the Extensions for Community Healthcare Outcomes (ECHO) model to connect primary healthcare providers with experts in Occupational and Environmental Medicine (OEM).
 We employed an observational pre-post study design to assess changes in self-efficacy, knowledge, attitudes and beliefs towards OEM.
 From September 2021 to June 2022, we offered two cycles of 12 sessions each.
 Participants came from medicine, nursing, psychology, occupational and physical therapy, chiropractic, kinesiology, social work, and pharmacy.
 Sixty-seven participants completed both pre- and post-ECHO questionnaires.
 Self-efficacy and knowledge ratings significantly increased after attendance at ECHO compared to the pre-ECHO responses.
 Attitudes and beliefs were unchanged in most of the items assessed.
 Participants rated their satisfaction with ECHO between 59% and 97%.
 Our pilot study demonstrated the challenges in implementing the first ECHO OEM in Canada.
 Findings show acceptability and satisfaction, improved self-efficacy, and small increases in knowledge, but not overall attitudes and beliefs.
 There is a need to understand barriers to participation and to target participants with less knowledge and experience in occupational and environmental medicine

 Access the article online

 How to cite: Furlan AD, Severin C, Harbin S, Irvin E, Carnide N, Nowrouzi-Kia B, Macdonald S, Thompson A, Liao Q, Smith PM, Adisesh A. ECHO OEM virtual community of learning for primary care.
 Occupational Medicine.
-2024;epub ahead of print. doi:10.1093/occmed/kqae067.
+2024 Oct 1;74(7):493-500. doi: 10.1093/occmed/kqae067

 What to consider when seeing patients with work-related health concerns